WeCanCodeIT/CSlides/src/fundamentals/basic-types-and-variables/index.md

 </div>

 <div class="fragment">
-It implys that the contents can vary.
-Lets use a cup as an example.
+It implies that the contents can vary.
+Let's use a cup as an example.
 We can create a cup(variable) and we can fill it with coffee(value) in the morning, then tea(value) at night.
 </div>

 ## Variables are variable

-- So now that we know how flexible a variable can be, lets do an experiment.
+- So now that we know how flexible a variable can be, let's do an experiment.

-- Lets close our console window.
+- Let's close our console window.

 <div class="fragment">
 Question time: We want to give our string variable <mark>message</mark> a new value.
 Any ideas on how we accomplish this daunting task?
 </div>

 <div class="fragment">
-Lets give it a try.
+Let's give it a try.
 Underneath <mark>Console.WriteLine(message);</mark>, insert the following code:
 </div>

 <div class="fragment">